Can you explain what baptism means?

 The baptized life is a purposeful life, where we are making decisions daily in setting aside our (selfish) desires so we would seek and do that of God’s will and desire.
 If our lives remain unchanged after we have been dunked – than we are part of the vast group who has participated in an empty and meaningless religious ordinance.
 As it is dead, so we remain dead.

 The act of baptism is our testimony that we will no longer live to serve our flesh, continue in our friendship with the world or for all the pride of life brings.
-We set out to discover what this means by walking it out.
+We set out to discover what this means by walking the life Jesus died to give us.

 Shame on the men and women out there who make the numbers of ‘souls saved’ and baptisms they have conducted as some kind of boast.
 They make THIS the measure of Spiritual success and do their congregations a great disservice and are those who are the perpetrators who spread and make this into an empty and dead ordinance.